fbpx

 This is exciting because it combines the latest scientific discoveries from across the globe in gene therapy and stem cells.
 It offers the potential to treat the majority of CF mutations, including rare mutations, and would also be used to enhance existing therapies like Trikafta.
 If successful, the outcomes of this research could ultimately lead to a treatment that has a long-term or permanent effect on the whole body, not just the lungs.

 Gerard is passionate about improving lives for those with chronic diseases like cystic fibrosis.
-He has an accomplished international scientific career in respiratory diseases and immunology, which led him back to Australia to establish an expert capability in lung stem cells at Hunter Medical Research Institute in Newcastle – their respiratory centre is one of the best
+He has an accomplished international scientific career in respiratory diseases and immunology, which led him back to Australia to establish an expert capability in lung stem cells at Hunter Medical Research Institute in Newcastle – their respiratory centre is one of the best in the world.

 CFTR